-Preparing for your first teaching job abroad can be an overwhelming process - in fact, many people aren’t sure where to start!
-You’ve got to decide on a country or program, coordinate transportation, create a budget, raise initial funds, locate accommodation, oh, and secure a job!
+Preparing for your first teaching job abroad can be an overwhelming process—in fact, many people aren’t even sure where to start!
+You’ve got to decide on a country or program, coordinate transportation, create a budget, raise initial funds, locate accommodation, oh, and secure a job!...
+No big deal.

-To help you out, we’ve compiled a crash course for first time teachers heading abroad that will take you step-by-step through everything you need to know before you teach abroad.
+To help you out, we’ve compiled a crash course for first time teachers heading abroad, giving you a quick and dirty overview of everything you need to know on how to get started teaching English abroad.

 1. Choose Your Location Wisely